RAIB releases full statement following train collision in Mid-Wales

 They have said that their investigation is in the very early stages but have released some pieces of information.

-At around 19:26 on the 21st of October 2024, the 18:31 Shrewsbury to Aberystwyth service collided with another train (the 19:09 Machynlleth – Shrewsbury service) on the Cambrian Line approximately 800 metres beyond Talerddig Loop in Powys.
+At around 19:26 on the 21st of October 2024, the 18:31 to service collided with another train (the 19:09 Machynlleth – Shrewsbury service) on the Cambrian Line approximately 800 metres beyond Talerddig Loop in Powys.

 Early evidence suggests that the collision occurred at around 15 mph.